tammersaleh/tammersaleh.com/source/posts/2008-07-29-testing-named_scope.html.markdown

 ---
 date: 2008-07-29 12:00 PDT
 title: Testing named_scope
+description: An announcement that Shoulda now has support for testing your named_scopes.
 ---

 We're huge fans of `NamedScope` here at Thoughtbot.
 It does wonders for finder reuse and clarity.
 Unfortunately, it also creates a large number of finders that all must be tested, where the old method may have only created one.